Iron is essential for dogs too, but supplementation typically isn’t needed. Pets get sufficient amounts of this key mineral from their food.

 Can I Give My Dog Extra Iron?
 Answer: Yes, if a vet finds a deficiency

 We give our youngest dog a quality canine-formulated iron supplement after it was confirmed that she was mildly deficient.
-We’ve since improved her diet.
-Finding out the underlying reasons for low iron levels is important and should be a priority.
-A good vet will provide the type of iron supplementation plan, if required, for your dog’s particular needs.
+A good vet will provide an iron supplementation plan, if required, for your dog’s particular needs.

 There’s an excellent supplement made for dogs already suffering with anemia.

-Too little iron can be problematic.
-Have your dog or puppy checked out if you suspect something is wrong.
+Too little iron is problematic.
+Have your dog checked out if you suspect something is wrong!

-Either injectable iron dextran or ferrous sulfate, taken orally, may be prescribed by a vet.
+Either injectable iron dextran or ferrous sulfate, taken orally, may be prescribed.